raghavsaboo/meerkat-dl/README.md

 ![MeerkatDL](./misc/meerkatdl.png)

-A Deep Learning Framework Just for Fun! 🥳
+A Deep Learning Framework Just for Fun and Education! 🥳

+Its purpose is to be a readable and quick to understand reference for building a library like PyTorch with Autodiff written completely in Python.

 ## Installation